 Secret code for climbing Elbrus

 The worst thing when you climb Elbrus is the KGB.
-When we leave South Africa, we apply for a secret code from our Russian aganet known as Ivan Torabollockoff.
-He then ensures that he meets with our undercover agent at the base of Elbrus at exactly16H04 in the third tent down on the left.
+When we leave South Africa, we apply for a secret code from our Russian agent known as Ivan Torabollockoff.
+He then ensures that we meet with our undercover agent at the base of Elbrus at exactly 16H04 in the third tent down on the left.
 The Elbrus climbing code is 564778.
-But you can only use this code if you climb Elbrus with Soul Adventures. palpable.
+But you can only use this code if you climb Elbrus with Soul Adventures.

 Why climb Elbrus from the North Route?